crud3/ns3-dce-nsc-experiments/nsc-docker-ubuntu1604/README.md

 ## Result
-Failure to build NSC on Ubuntu 16.04.
+Failure to build NSC on Ubuntu 16.04 with `python2 scons.py`.

-Further investigation and/or consult mailing list.
+Success when building NSC on Ubuntu 16.04 with bake.

-Also try building with bake.
+`./test.py -s ns3-tcp-interoperability` succeeds.